nshoo/ExperienceScanner/readme.md

 One of the many fun things about the job search is pouring over pages of descriptions, each one with its own special formatting.
 Sometimes a job sounds particularly interesting, and you even start to get excited, only to find out in the last line that you're about ten years short of experience.
 Well no longer!

-In this repository you'll find a simple chrome extension does away with this particular headache.
-Before you even start reading, just click a single button, and an LLM will scan through the listing to figure out how many years the company is asking for, and how flexible they seem.
+In this repository you'll find a simple chrome extension that does away with this particular headache.
+Before you even start reading, just a single click of a button and an LLM will scan through the listing to figure out how many years the company is asking for, and how flexible they seem.
 Once you have the go ahead that your experience lines up, you can continue reading with confidence.

 ![An example of the tool in action, showing an indication that the job description lists a minimum number of years of experience, which is given as at least five](minimum.png)